 When I woke up all the windows were down and the cabin was dark.
 I took out my old iPod, put on headphones, and hit play on Kid A. As the first song began, I cracked the window and found myself at 30,000 feet while dawn broke over the ice at the top of the world.

 I was a mess, and would continue to be a worsening mess for a long time yet to come.
 Even back then, at the very beginning, some part of me knew that.
 But everything out that window was blue and white and clean and fresh, way up there in uninhabited nowhere.
-As the opening strands of Everything In Its Right Place began, and pink and orange washed across and mingled with the blue and white and purple in that pristine wasteland, something broken inside me collapsed and fell and landed where it belonged.
-Everything in this life is only and exactly as it ever could be.
+As the first notes of Everything In Its Right Place played, and pink and orange washed and mingled with the blue and white and purple of that pristine wasteland, something broken inside me collapsed and fell and landed where it belonged.
 The colors, the music, the timing, the contents of my head — it was perfect, all of it, and no less so for being sad.